Reporting Income and Changes for Social Security Disability

 • you or someone you live with has a baby who will also live with you.

 You need to report this information because it affects whether you have dependents to take care of and whether you have "in-kind" income.
+And as with SSDI benefits, if you’re receiving SSI and you get married, divorced, separated, or reunite after a separation, you’ll need to inform Social Security.

 What Kind of Income Changes Do You Need to Report for SSI?

-And if you're married, you should also tell Social Security about any changes in your spouse's income.
-Those changes could affect the income "deemed" to you, which could raise or lower the amount of your SSI benefit payments.
+If you’re receiving income other than SSI, you must tell Social Security about any changes to your income.
+And if you’re married, you should let the agency know about any changes in your spouse's income.
+Those changes could affect the income "deemed" to you, which could raise or lower the amount of your monthly SSI benefit.
+(Changes in your income will generally affect your SSI payments in about two months.)

 What Do You Need to Report If Your Resources or Assets Change?

-In order to receive SSI, you can only have up to $2,000 in resources if you're single and up to $3,000 in resources if you're married.
-(Resources include things like cash, checking and savings accounts, and stocks and bonds.)
+In order to receive SSI, you can only have up to $2,000 in resources if you’re single and up to $3,000 in resources if you’re married.
+Resources include things like cash, checking and savings accounts, and stocks and bonds.

 You must tell Social Security about assets that you receive and any new financial accounts that have your name on it, even if you never use the money or account.
 Depending on what the account is used for, you might be able to set up an account that won’t affect your SSI benefits.